mueiya/Dicoding-Backend-Beginner/README.md

-# Submission Bookshelf API
+# Dicoding BackEnd Beginner - Submission Bookshelf API

-This repository contains the code for the BackEnd-Pemula course submission on Dicoding.
+This repository contains the code for the BackEnd Beginner course submission on Dicoding.
 The project is named "Submission Bookshelf API," which is a simple RESTful API developed using the Hapi framework in Node.js.
 The API allows basic CRUD (Create, Read, Update, Delete) operations related to bookshelf data.

 ## Prerequisites